 Network monitoring is a place where you will find many tools.
-So we have found 10 best network monitoring software tools for you.
-Here you will find paid, free, and open source software for Windows, Mac, and Linux OS.
+So we have found the best network monitoring software for you.
+Here you will find paid, free, and open-source software for Windows, Mac, and Linux OS.

-In this article, we’ve prepared a list of best free network monitoring software on the market.
-Every tool listed here are suitable for the business environment.
+In this article, we’ve prepared a list of the best network monitoring software on the market.
+Every tool listed here is suitable for the business environment.
 We have paid attention to various features and key differentiators like real-time network monitoring, notifications, alerts, visualization, custom configurations, and topology mapping.

 Recommended: Best IT Help Desk Software